This article was first published on the 22nd of January, 2021 by Patrick Carpen.

-Author’s Note: The various accounts of the 1763 Berbice Slave Rebellion, also called the 1763 Berbice Slave Revolt and the 1763 Berbice Slave Uprising are sketchy and sometimes conflicting.
-This very condensed version is based on intelligence gathered from various sources including the Dutch Archives.
+Editor’s Note: The various accounts of the 1763 Berbice Slave Rebellion, also called the 1763 Berbice Slave Revolt and the 1763 Berbice Slave Uprising, are sketchy and sometimes conflicting.
+This very condensed version is based on intelligence gathered and cross-examined from various reputable sources including the Dutch Archives.

 Read Also: The Cuffy Statue or 1763 Monument